 Fortifying food with vitamins is a common technology.
 For decades, kids in the United States have been eating breakfast cereals fortified with vitamins.
 PATH and GAIN identified that rice, a commonly consumed food in Brazil, could be fortified with micronutrients to alleviate hidden hunger.
 Together they developed a method of fortifying rice.

-First, the non-profits licensed the rights to the fortification technology to a company, in exchange for the company’s commitment to bring the product to market.
-This entailed creating at least one widely-available fortified rice product product and agreeing to help other companies bring products to market.
+First, the non-profits licensed the rights to the fortification technology to a company.
+In exchange, they got the company’s commitment to bring the product to market.
+This included creating at least one widely-available fortified rice product and agreeing to help other companies bring products to market.